Cabriole leg: History

-Some of the earliest cabriole legs are from Greece and possibly ancient China.
 This leg style has been used continuously in China, where it is associated with lacquered tables.
 The cabriole leg, lost to Europe sometime before the Middle Ages, returned to use first in France in Rococo style around the year 1700, imitating a popular graphic scroll design found in contemporary French art.
 The cabriole leg returned in England in Queen Anne Style chairs between 1712 and 1760.
 These chairs featured a back with hoop design, a vase-shaped splat, and a bun or pad foot.
 Another English design from the period follows Chinese style, with a flat cresting and vertical back edges.
 The later advent of Chippendale furniture saw the English cabriole leg develop a more delicate form.

 Cabriole legs first appeared in American design in the mid-18th century, initially imitating Queen Anne Style with a juxtaposition of elements from the Queen Anne subperiod (1702–1714), George I subperiod (1714–1727) and George II subperiod (1727–1760).
 The cabriole leg, later primarily seen in pad foot design, became almost universal use in American furniture design, leading some to name this the cabriole period.
 Later in the century, regional differences emerged: for example, the Commonwealth of Massachusetts style features a much more slender leg.